 Mr. Ray Robbins is a member of our Board of Directors and a major shareholder.
-Mr. Robbins holds four positions in our associate global downline network-marketing system related to the cancellation of an agreement with Mr. Robbins in June 1999.
+Mr. Robbins holds four positions in our associate global downline network-marketing system related to the cancellation of an agreement between us and Mr. Robbins in June 1999.
 Mr. Robbins also holds other positions in our associate global downline network-marketing system.
-We pay commissions and incentives to our independent associates and during 2006, we paid commissions and incentives to Mr. Robbins totaling \$3.4 million.
-In addition, several of Mr. Robbin's family members are independent associates and were paid associate commissions and earned incentives of approximately \$0.6 million in the aggregate during 2006.
+We pay commissions and incentives to our independent associates and during 2007, 2006, and 2005, we paid commissions and incentives to Mr. Robbins totaling \$3.8 million, \$3.4 million, and \$3.1 million, respectively.
+In addition, several of Mr. Robbins' family members are independent associates and were paid associate commissions and earned incentives of approximately \$0.6 million, \$0.6 million, and \$0.3 million for 2007, 2006, and 2005, respectively.
 All commissions and incentives paid to Mr. Robbins and his family members were paid in accordance with our global associate career and compensation plan.